elfordanson/windows_11_pro_productkey_activation/README.md

 `slmgr /ato`

-Now you have Windows 11 Pro and it activated!
+Now you have Windows 11 Pro and it *activated*!
 You can check settings to see it.